elastic/connectors/scripts/stack/README.md

 * `-u | --update-images`: perform a fresh pull on the docker images
 * `-n | --no-connectors`: do not run the connectors service or the connectors configuration
 * `-x | --no-configuration`: do not ask to run the connectors configuration, but still run the service
+* `-c | --connectors-only`: only start the connectors service.
+Useful if Elasticsearch and Kibana are already running

 ### stop-stack.sh